JoeyStanley/real/research.md

 <div class="research">
 <h2>Utah English</h2>
 <img src="images/projects/utah.jpg" alt="Utah">
 <p>Another area I focus on in the West is Utah.
-I worked on a poster involving vowel mergers over time in a single speaker (<a href="https://www.academia.edu/26986601/Phonetic_Shift_ɔr_Phonemic_Change_American_English_mergers_over_40_years">Stanley &amp; Renwick 2016</a>), and currently, with data from <a href="https://sites.ualberta.ca/~bvtucker/">Ben Tucker</a> at the University of Alberta, we are digging a little deeper into that.
+I worked on a poster involving vowel mergers over time in a single speaker (<a href="https://www.academia.edu/26986601/Phonetic_Shift_ɔr_Phonemic_Change_American_English_mergers_over_40_years">Stanley &amp; Renwick 2016</a>).
+Most recently, I've been working with Kyle Vanderniet on consonantal variation in Utah English.
 Utah is a unique place: its settlement history and highly concentrated Mormon population has had an impact on the English spoken in the region.
 I think it deserves some more attention by sociolinguists and dialectologists.</p>
 </div>

 <div class="research">